truenas/truenas_incus_ctl/README.md

              self.logger.error('Failed to rename dataset', exc_info=True)
 ```

-Depending on how many API calls are made in a 60 second period, it may be necessary to increase `max_calls` from 20 to 100.
-This will be resolved with a connection-cache in future
+Although a connection-cache is used to limit the number of connections generated per IP, in some scenarios, eg automated containerized testing, it is possible to exceed the number of API calls allowed per IP in a finite period.
+This will result in persistant timeouts when it occurs.

+The maximum nummber of API calls allowed can be increased by modifiying the middleware's `max_calls` value, eg from 20 to 100.

 ```diff
 diff --git a/src/middlewared/middlewared/utils/rate_limit/cache.py b/src/middlewared/middlewared/utils/rate_limit/cache.py